 Middle Tree is a program created by educators to be a support to the educational system as a whole.
 Here are the people behind it!

 Joseph Atman received his B.A. and M.A. in Interdisciplinary Studies with concentrations in writing and philosophy from Hofstra University.
-After accepting an offer from Claremont Graduate University’s School of Religion as a PhD Fellow in the Philosophy of Religion and Theology, he later obtained his doctorate degree in Sacred Theology from Saint Mary's Seminary.
-Currently, he also serves as the president of the Theological Seminary of Claremont.
+After accepting an offer from Claremont Graduate University’s School of Religion as a PhD Fellow in the Philosophy of Religion and Theology program, he later obtained his Doctorate Degree in Sacred Theology from Saint Mary's Seminary.
+To learn more, visit him at josephatman.com

 Eric earned a Ph.D. in American History from the University of Minnesota in 2012, and has taught History, Religion, and American Studies courses at several colleges including Macalester College in Minnesota and Pitzer College in Claremont.
 Prior to his graduate work in history, Eric taught World History, English, and ESL at a high school in Belize, Central America.